nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Sun Apr 30 2023)
+### Joke of the day (Mon May 01 2023)
 <!-- joke -->
->Tom Clancy has to pay royalties to Chuck Norris because 'The Sum of All Fears' is the name of Chuck Norris' autobiography.
+>A study showed the leading causes of death in the United States are: 1.
+Heart disease, 2.
+Chuck Norris, 3.
+Cancer
 <!-- /joke -->

-*Last update: Sun, 30 Apr 2023 00:44:11 GMT*
+*Last update: Mon, 01 May 2023 00:42:54 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)